Chairman of the Joint Chiefs of Staff: Appointment and rank

 The chairman is nominated by the president for appointment from any of the regular components of the armed forces, and must be confirmed via majority vote by the Senate.
 The chairman and vice chairman may not be members of the same armed force service branch.
 However, the president may waive that restriction for a limited period of time in order to provide for the orderly transition of officers appointed to serve in those positions.
 The chairman serves a single four-year term of office at the pleasure of the president, with reappointment to additional terms only possible during times of war or national emergency.

 Historically, the chairman served two two-year terms, until the National Defense Authorization Act for Fiscal Year 2017 amended the chairman's term of office to a single four-year term.
 By statute, the chairman is appointed as a four-star general or admiral while holding office and assumes office on 1 October of odd-numbered years.

 Although the first chairman of the Joint Chiefs of Staff, Omar Bradley, was eventually awarded a fifth star, the CJCS does not receive one by right, and Bradley's award was so that his subordinate, General of the Army Douglas MacArthur, would not outrank him.
-In the 1990s, there were proposals in Department of Defense academic circles to bestow on the office of Chairman of the Joint Chiefs of Staff a five-star rank.
+In the 1990s, there were proposals in Department of Defense academic circles to bestow on the chairman a five-star rank.